ngsanogo/ngsanogo/README.md

 This repository hosts the source files of my website.

-To build the website locally, you can clone the repo by typing this line of command in your terminal `git clone https://github.com/ngsanogo/website`.
+To build the website locally, you can clone the repo by typing this line of command in your terminal `git clone https://github.com/ngsanogo/ngsanogo.rbind.io.git`.

 The website is built via the R package [blogdown](https://github.com/rstudio/blogdown).
-I recommand to read its [documentation](https://bookdown.org/yihui/blogdown/) before using it even if I know you won't do it :).
+I recommand to read its [documentation](https://bookdown.org/yihui/blogdown/) before using it.

 Don't hesitate to ask if you have any question.